 The first step is to determine which ERGs your business needs.
 Depending on the demands and objectives of the firm, each ERG requires a distinct purpose.
 Consider whether employee groups might be underrepresented, the kinds of workers you need assistance keeping and recruiting, and other organizational requirements.

 - To implement an employee resource group, get leadership support:

-It is advantageous to have senior management sponsor the resource group, supporting its development and expansion to help assure its success.
+It is advantageous to have senior management sponsor the resource group, supporting the participants' professional development opportunities, career development and expansion to help assure its success.

 - Split into small cluster groups:

 ERGs perform best as they expand and draw enthusiastic members about their objectives over time.
+Diversity leaders and company leaders play an important role in creating this inclusive culture.
 If the group succeeds in its mission, it can be advantageous for your company.

 - Publicize the group: